hellcatxrp/video_braille/README.md

 *Making the visual world accessible, one Braille dot at a time.*

-This innovative accessibility tool demonstrates how creative programming can break down barriers and make visual media accessible to everyone.
-The sophisticated image processing pipeline and robust error handling make it suitable for both experimental use and practical accessibility applications.
+The sophisticated image processing pipeline and robust error handling make it suitable for both experimental use and practical applications.

 ![Video Braille Demo](https://github.com/user-attachments/assets/9d10b4a0-78bf-4fae-bdc4-765e48fdf264)